zerotohero-dev/JFDI/README.md

 ## Why A Command Line Interface?

 Because, we geeks live in the terminal.

-And using something that is already open, and is most of the time in front of your eyes, will help you beat the inertia of launching a separate app, to manage your goals.
+Using something that is already open, and is most of the time in front of your eyes, will help you beat the inertia of launching a separate app, to manage your goals.

-> Adding a **JFDI** goal is as simple as `jfdi save the world`.
-You don't have
+> Adding a **JFDI** goal is as simple as typing `jfdi save the world`.
-> to wait for your shiny dandy GTD desktop app to launch; index its tasks;
+You don't have to wait for your shiny dandy GTD desktop app to launch;
-> connect to the Internet; sync recent data; render a pretty UI; and then
+> index its tasks; connect to the Internet; sync recent data; render
-> wait for you to click the "add task" button.
+> a pretty UI; and then wait for you to click the "add task" button.
 >
 > You just type your goal, hit **enter** and **bang!** it's there.